RC1140/rc1140.github.com/_posts/2011-02-24-ssh-tunneling.md

 Now instead of connecting to the remote server directly you would instead connect to the localhost (make sure you don't already have a local vnc server running).
-This will ensure that all your communication of vnc is secure.
+This will ensure that all your communication over vnc is secure.

 I tried to cover all the important base's with ssh tunnels but please do let me know if I have missed anything